hkroniBD/flutterLesson/Session 01- Introduction to Flutter and Dart.md

 ### **5. Q&A and Wrap-Up (30 minutes)**

 #### **5.1 Addressing Questions**
-- Open floor for students to ask questions about Flutter and Dart.
+- Now it open floor for students to ask questions about Flutter and Dart.

 #### **5.2 Recap of the Day**
-- Summary of key points covered in the session.
+- Let's summarize key points covered in the session.

 #### **5.3 Homework Assignment**
 - **Modify the Example App**: